Skip to main content

 2025GitHub repositories marked read-only

-We-Amp B.V. — founded by mod_pagespeed maintainer Otto van der Schaaf — develops both continuations.
-The open-source history on we-amp.com has the longer version of how the project changed hands.
+We-Amp B.V. — founded by a mod_pagespeed maintainer — develops both continuations.
+The open-source history on we-amp.com has the longer version of how the project changed hands, and is mod_pagespeed still maintained? covers what development resumed and what shipped since.

 Why people are looking for an alternative